28 April 2013

 An extant asset

 The abundance of indoor shopping malls on San Antonio's 410 Loop has always amazed me.
-Between the airport on the northside and my sister's home on Lackland Air Force Base, I must have counted five or so that we whizzed past.
+Between the airport on the northside and my sister's home on Lackland Air Force Base, I must have counted five or so that we whizzed past, with Ingram Park and North Star malls being by far the most impressive.
 But this is one that I didn't even notice.

 The Crossroads of San Antonio Mallmanac ca. 2000.
 View the full PDF version here.